 Summer Study Visits

-Now a 21st century mecca for creatives and a capital of an influential European powerhouse, Germany, since the 1900's, Berlin has held several distinct identities and is a city many associate with one of humanity’s most destructive political regimes.
-Severely damaged in World War II, cruelly divided by a wall, it has emerged as one of Europe’s most dynamic cities and is a destination of choice for the young and minorities.
+Immerse yourself in the capital of Germany.
+Both a mecca for start-ups and a capital of an influential European powerhouse, Germany, Berlin is a city ever associated with one of humanity’s most harrowing political regimes.
+Severely damaged in World War II, cruelly divided by a wall, it has emerged as one of Europe’s most dynamic cities and a destination of choice for the young and minorities.

 This course teaches participants about one of the world’s great cities and explores how it shapes the lives of its citizens through its institutions and power structures.
 Participants will examine how its eventful 20th century history has shaped its attitudes of the 21st century and explore its resourceful nature as a city of reinvention.
 The course asks participants to reflect on personal agency and discover how individuals can shape the future of whole communities.
 A draft schedule will be available shortly.
 Please note that this may be subject to change.

 This course designed to welcome students studying a range of subject areas interested in discovering the city of Berlin and exploring how citizenship shapes how cities and communities are built and rebuilt through history.
 Participants will embark on a personal adventure by joining this highly interactive, skills and knowledge-building programme that is designed to stimulate them intellectually and empower them personally.

 - Develop cultural intelligence and understand key aspects of social, economic and political change in Berlin and Germany.

 - Explore the mindset of a Berlin citizen and understand the different ways in which Berliners exercise personal agency to change their communities.

 - Explore concepts of civic engagement in a German context through interaction with social entrepreneurs and start ups.

 - Develop soft skills including entrepreneurial thinking, leadership within team work, communication and presentation skills.

 - Build personal confidence and sense of global citizenship.